 How do I use the portal?
 Is there any training?

-The portal is very intutive and user-friendly, and you probably won’t need training.
+The portal is very intuitive and user-friendly, and you probably won’t need training.
 However, there will be how-to guides available in the portal for you to access if needed.

 Can I used a shared mailbox when registering for the portal?